a novel by James Russell Lingerfelt

 In The Mason Jar, Clayton Fincannon is a Tennessee farm boy raised at the feet of his grandfather.
 He and his grandfather leave letters for each other in a Mason jar on his grandfather's desk; letters of counsel and affirmation.
-When Clayton attends college in Southern California, he meets and falls in love with a dark, debutante from Colorado, named Savannah.
+When Clayton attends college in Southern California, he meets and falls in love with a dark, debutante, from Colorado.
 However, when an unmentioned past resurrects in her life and she leaves, Clayton is left with unanswered questions.

 Clayton goes on to serve as a missionary in Africa, while he and his grandfather continue their tradition of writing letters.
 When Clayton returns home five years later to bury his grandfather, he searches for answers pertaining to the loss of the young woman he once loved.
 Little does Clayton know, the answers await him in the broken Mason jar.

-Written for the bruised and broken, The Mason Jar is an inspirational epic, romance, tragedy which brings hope to people who have experienced disappointment in life due to separation from loved ones.
-With a redemptive ending and written in the fresh, romantic tones of Nicholas Sparks, The Mason Jar interweaves the imagery of Thoreau with the adventures and climatic family struggles common to Dances with Wolves, A River Runs Through It and Legends of the Fall.
+Written for the bruised and broken, The Mason Jar is an inspirational epic, romance which brings hope to people who have experienced disappointment in life due to separation from loved ones.
+With a redemptive ending that encourages us to love again, and written in the fresh, romantic tones of Nicholas Sparks, The Mason Jar interweaves the imagery of Thoreau with the adventures and climatic family struggles common to Dances with Wolves, A River Runs Through It, and Legends of the Fall.

 (award-winning author of My Sister Is My Best Friend)

-The is one of the most relatable books I have ever read.
+This is one of the most relatable books I have ever read.
 This is the story of one mans way of dealing with unrequited love and disappointment by leaning on loved ones and learning from life.
-I love the dialog between Finn and his grandfather about simple truths in life.
-Being a southern female, I appreciate the honesty by which this book was written and the traditional family values that are highlighted in this story.

 There's so much in this book that speaks to me at this point in my life; lost love, dealing with a crushed heart, not knowing which direction life should go, getting lost in the middle of growing up, and stepping out on your own for the first time.
 I know James will have you crying and laughing at some point in the story.
 Definitely a must read for yourself and anyone that has ever been in love.